Northeastern Pennsylvania Council: Camp features

-In addition to the primary buildings, there are various other smaller structures such as the Croom Family Pavilion across from the dining hall, the Dan Beard Cabin scheduled to be completed for 2021, the Jim Naticchi Pavilion at the Scoutcraft area, the Cook's Cabin for the kitchen staff, the shower house, and the pump house.
+In addition to the primary buildings, there are various other smaller structures such as the Croom Family Pavilion across from the dining hall, the Dan Beard Cabin, the Jim Naticchi Pavilion at the Scoutcraft area, the Cook's Cabin for the kitchen staff, the shower house, the Podewils Boat House, and the pump house.
 The shower house, renovated in 2014, features individual shower/restroom rooms.

 Camp History highlights

 William "Green Bar Bill" Hillcourt attended a Wood Badge course at Goose Pond in September 1992 by the Northeastern Pennsylvania Boy Scout Council, at which time he signed a structural support beam in the camp dining hall.
 Since Mr. Hillcourt departed soon afterward for a trip to Sweden, during which he died on November 9, 1992, the camp claims its Wood Badge course was the last official US Scouting event attended by William Hillcourt.

 Goose Pond Scout Reservation's annual summer camping program has been continuously conducted since 1920.
 The camp claims its summer camping program is the fourth longest running Boy Scout summer camp program in the United States.

 Early in its history, Goose Pond Scout Reservation often sent hiking contingents to Daniel Carter Beard's Outdoor School 12 miles away in Lackawaxen Township, Pennsylvania.
 The camp is in the process of incorporating the last log cabin (Dan Beard's 1926 Kiva style headquarters cabin) from this site into its own facilities.